slangenbach/notes/snowflake_snowpro_core.md

 - Snowflake demands and the *Cloud Storage Admin* role and a GCP Service Account to interact with GCP Buckets

+## Data Transformation

+- Snowflake supports SQL:1999 and parts of SQL:2003, e.g. scalar, aggregate, window, table and system functions
+- Functions are schema objects

+### Estimation Functions

+- Use the (HyperLogLog) `HLL` function to estimate number of distinct values
+- Use `APPROX_TOP_K` to estimate the most frequent values
+- Use `APPROX_PERCENTILE` to approximate percentiles
+- Use `MINHASH` to calculate similarity of two or mor sets

+### User Defined Functions (UDFs)

+- UDFs support SQL, Python, Java and JavaScript
+- We can create UDFs via `CREATE FUNCTION <FUNCTION_NAME>(<PARAMS>) RETURNS <DATA_TYPE> LANGUAGE <LANGUAGE> AS $$ ... $$`

+### Stored Procedures (SPs)

+- Use SPs to perform database operations.
+- SPs support Snowflake Scripting, JavaScript and Python or Java via the Snowpark API
+- We can create SPs via `CREATE PROCEDURE <PROCEDURE_NAME>(<PARAMS>) RETURNS <DATA_TYPE> LANGUAGE <LANGUAGE> AS BEGIN ...
+END`
+- SPs can either be run via caller or owner rights

+### External Functions (EFs)

+- External functions trigger cloud provider functions (e.g. AWS Lambda functions)
+- EFs must return scalar values
+- EFs can not be shared

+### Secure Functions

+- Using secured functions, we can hide data and metadata from users, yet doing so will reduces query performance (as optimizer can not be used)

+### Sequences

+- Think of sequences as Python ranges.
+It is most often used in CREATE TABLE statements

 ## Performance Optimization

 - As Snowflake architecture is very different from traditional databases, performance optimization centers around choosing *appropriate data types*, *sizing warehouses* correctly (e.g. by scaling up or out) and *caching*